gnikoloff/apple-metal-sketch-dojo/README.md

 The whole scene is rendered into three separate shadow map textures.
 The trick here is the same as in the first demo - we are able to render the whole scene into the 3 different texture slices in a single draw call via Metal layer selection.
 We can select with CSM shadow cascade to render to in dynamically in the vertex shader.

+Additional Percentage Close Filtering is applied to the shadows to reduce aliasing.

 #### 6.4.
 Frame render graph

 ![](previews/cascaded-shadows-map-frame.png)